RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 :fire: Hot reloading of both client and server :fire:

 Project aim is to maximise dev efficiency and your iteration loop out of the box.
-It provides the following tech & features:
+It provides/uses the following tech & features:

 -   Webpack 4
 -   Express